Why MCP Registries Are Failing You (And What To Use Instead)

 No quality filtering

+Registries optimize for coverage, not quality.
+A weekend project abandoned after two commits sits in the same list as a production-grade server maintained by Stripe's engineering team.
 When you search for "database MCP server," you might get 30 results.
-Five of them work reliably.
-Three of those are maintained.
-One of them is actually good for your use case.
-But the registry presents all 30 as equal options, leaving you to figure out which is which through trial and error.
+Five work reliably.
+One is actually good for your use case.
+The registry presents all 30 as equal.

 Stale data everywhere